amalia-angela/PhoneServer/README.md

 ## Usage

-- Download this project and move it to the *http://localhost/php-files/* directory.
+- Download this project and move it to the *C:\xampp\htdocs* directory.
 Name the folder "phoneServer".
 - Open XAMPP Control Panel and **start** *Apache* and *MySQL* modules.
 Make sure the ports the modules are running on are free.
 - Open a web browser, type *localhost*, select *phpMyAdmin* from the menu bar and run the [sql query](https://github.com/amalia-angela/PhpServer/blob/main/SqlScript/messages.sql) to create the database.
 [This is](https://github.com/amalia-angela/PhpServer/blob/main/SqlScript/db.png) how the database will look like.
 - Open the project in the code editor.
 In [DAO.php](https://github.com/amalia-angela/PhpServer/blob/main/DAO.php) file change the username and password to your own.